Mouli Ganguly, Member, Board of Advisors, talks on Industry 4.0, Digital Transformation and more:

 There is a question of what is the hype and what is the reality?
 The hype is often an expectation that Everything will turn digital from day one.
 But the reality is it takes a long, long time.

 Digital disruption is when the whole user experience changes.
 When you look at the current technologies like AR-VR, you are in an immersive environment.
-Second thing that changes in a business is convenience.
+The second thing that changes in a business is convenience.
 It gets faster and better.
 Take for instance YouTube, people are not wholly dependent on it for video services.
 We have now got other video streaming options.
-From being costly and time consuming to produce a video, now they’ve become so simple.
+From being costly and time-consuming to produce a video, now they’ve become so simple.
 Within a span of five years, existing technologies have changed so much.

 Take a look at this scenario:

-Adapting new technologies to businesses happen if there is a clear benefit.
-Unlike personal choices, a business cannot adapt a technology or a process without a defined benefit.
+Adopting new technologies to businesses happen if there is a clear benefit.
+Unlike personal choices, a business cannot adopt a technology or a process without a defined benefit.
 There should be a strategy or a growth plan that cites the benefits.

 Benefits can be divided into three: Either the customer or staff experience the product or service delivers is much superior leading to increased loyalty and willingness to adopt from them.
 Since organisations measure customer satisfaction, this is an inclusive environment.

 Next one on the list is Product or process improvement.
 Take for instance claims processing in an Insurance company.
 It is quite difficult organising in person, especially if the person has availed trauma insurance.
-In digital world, you can have number of different tools from virtual assistance to people working in collaborative environments to remote diagnostics with tele-medicine, all of these improves the overall process.
+In a digital world, you can have a number of different tools from virtual assistance to people working in collaborative environments to remote diagnostics with telemedicine, all of these improves the overall process.